Simulating nonlinear optical processes on a superconducting quantum device: Implementing exact dynamics with error mitigation

 \subsection{Improving results with error suppression and mitigation}

 Because product formulas require even larger gate depth, we need to improve the results for the exact unitary before moving on to the next test.
 The dominant source of error on the quantum processor are two-qubit (2Q) gate errors, which are typically an order of magnitude larger than single-qubit (1Q) gate errors.
-On the Aspen architecture, this is due to the 2Q gate times being significantly longer than 1Q, but also because activating the 2Q gate requires tuning one of the qubits to an operating point where it is more sensitive to flux noise ~\citep{didier_flux_2019} and, hence, a higher dephasing rate.
+On the Aspen architecture, this is not only due to a significantly longer 2Q gate time, but also because activating the 2Q gate requires tuning one of the qubits away from its optimal operating point so the qubit becomes more sensitive to flux noise ~\citep{didier_flux_2019}, which leads to a higher dephasing rate for the qubit.